spoonypirate/bdo-guildquests/README.md

 > updated for v452 EN/DE/FR

+## What is this?

 These files edit the guild mission text to take the randomness out of the whole thing.
 See example1.png and example2.png for examples

+## Can I be banned for this?

+Client-side patching has been done for Black Desert by many people since Korean beta.
+Provided you don't put screenshots of this on the official forums or go shouting in game that you've done this, you're fine.

 ## Installation: